 Why are forgotten cards counted towards my daily goal?

-Spaced-repetition schedulers are designed with the assumption that you will forget some percentage of your cards on each review (by default, 10%).
+Spaced-repetition schedulers are designed with the assumption that you will forget some percentage of your cards on each review (by default, about 10%).
 Because memory is random and forgetting is exponential, it cannot be otherwise – there's no way to ensure you will never forget a card, and making the percentage extremely small (say, 1%) would dramatically increase the number of reviews you had to do to the point that you'd be unable to keep up.

 Since occasional forgetting is by design, a review of a card at which you forget it is just as legitimate and important to your learning process as one where you remember it, and you shouldn't have to do extra work to achieve your target number if you happen to forget a larger number of cards than usual on a particular day.